 - Kent State’s Advisory Web page at www.kent.edu/advisory.
 This page lists any closings across the university’s eight-campus system.
 A red bar will appear on the top of the www.kent.edu home page if there is a cancellation or closing.
 The information is also posted to the university’s Facebook page and Twitter.

-If you use Flash ALERTS or Twitter to get your information, we encourage you to also check the Kent State Advisory Web page or your kent.edu email.
-The text alerts and Twitter feeds are limited in the amount of information that can be displayed, while the advisory page and email will list all details of a delay, cancellation or closing.
+- Kent.edu Email.
+The text alerts are limited in the amount of information that can be displayed, while the advisory page and email will list all details of a delay, cancellation or closing.
 This is especially important for staff, so they know whether or not they are to report to work.